eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ## Counterarguments to ePBS

-The discussion around the enshrinement of PBS (ePBS) within Ethereum's protocol has stirred significant debate, with various counterarguments presented by its critics [quote the Mike's talk with uncommon core].
+The discussion around the enshrinement of PBS (ePBS) within Ethereum's protocol has stirred significant debate, with various counterarguments presented by its critics.
 Proponents of ePBS, however, offer robust responses to these concerns, advocating for its necessity and integration into Ethereum's roadmap.
 Additionally, the discourse explores alternative methods for addressing miner extractable value (MEV), weighing their sufficiency against the proposed ePBS system[^3].

 ### Primary Counterarguments Against ePBS